Windwick, South Ronaldsay, Orkney

 A beautiful bay where seal pups thrive and spectacular seas can crash ashore during the autumn and winter.

-As for the area's wartime history, in January 1918 two Royal Navy destroyers, HMS Narborough and HMS Opal, were on patrol east of Orkney and got caught in a blizzard.
+The area also has a tragic wartime history.
+In January 1918, two Royal Navy destroyers, HMS Narborough and HMS Opal, were on patrol east of Orkney and got caught in a blizzard.
 In the stormy conditions both vessels ended up wrecked on the rocks at Windwick with the loss of 188 men.
 Only one sailor survived.
 The tragic event is marked with a small memorial at the car park.
 Find out more about the loss of both ships

 A visit to Windwick is a must if you're passing through South Ronaldsay and, like many places in Orkney, you can enjoy history, heritage and stunning scenery, all in one place.